SargisYonan/uLAPack/README.md

 The libc math.h library is required for a square root operation in the `ulapack_norm` function.
 To avoid the use of additional cmath library calls, the `math.h` `pow()` function was rewritten as a private function.

 # Licensing & Support
 μLAPack and any derivative works of μLAPack (and embedded_lapack) are free to use for personal and/or educational use without profit and for development purposes in your project(s) to verify if μLAPack is right for you.

-Contact Sargis Yonan at sargis@yonan.org with the subject line `uLAPack Licensing` to further discuss developer licensing for your project/product, and redistribution.
+For commercial use (with redistribution rights):
+Fill out the [licensing inquiry form](https://goo.gl/forms/8QpSDgC3JthAGoTG2), and I will promptly reply with a response and proposed license agreement.

 Refer to the [LICENSE](LICENSE) document for licensing details.

 # Legacy
 μLAPack is a fork of my now deprecated [embedded_lapack](https://www.github.com/SargisYonan/embedded_lapack) library. μLAPack includes definitions for both static and dynamic memory allocation, safer type definitions, more explicit and safer error code status, Doxygen, more functionality, and more compiler support when compared to embedded_lapack.